ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 It's the ultimate dilemma: damned if you do, doomed if you don't.
 But let's delve deeper into the trenches of Azure's landscape to understand why this dilemma is more than just a mere inconvenience.

-Permissions in Azure are structured in a way that's building upon their concept of *Management Groups*, *Subscriptions* and *Resource Groups*.
+Permissions in Azure are structured in a way that builds upon their concept of *Management Groups*, *Subscriptions* and *Resource Groups*.
 You typically have one (others might have more, e.g. MSPs or enterprises) Management Group+Subscription which contains all your Azure-related assets such as Entra ID (previously named Azure AD).
 Another example is *Conditional Access*, for which you'd typically want the *Security Administrator* role.
 Within this Subscription, you are able to group Azure resources into Resource Groups.
 Now, sadly you currently aren't able to nest Resource Groups but that's a whole different discussion, back to the topic.
 Resource Groups contain your actual Azure objects such as Virtual Machines, Databases, Logic Apps, Storage Accounts and more.
 A small note is that users cannot exist within Resource Groups but do heavily interact with them, which makes sense if you think about it.

-Every level of access abstraction has their own IAM assignments, which means you can nicely assign granular permissions up to object-level.
+Every level of access abstraction has its own IAM assignments, which means you can nicely assign granular permissions up to the object level.
 The only downside is that since you're often touching objects across multiple RGs and products, new users are often faced with permission issues.
-And, as we're only human (for now) and wanting to get work done, people quickly resort to granting very permissive roles to their Entra accounts: Application Administrator, Security Administrator, Privileged Role Administrator, or worse: Contributor and Global Administrator.
+And, as we're only human (for now) and want to get actual work done, people quickly resort to granting very permissive roles to their Entra accounts: Application Administrator, Security Administrator, Privileged Role Administrator, or worse: Contributor and Global Administrator.

-I often do assessments for customers where I receive readonly access to their Azure tenant for audit or incident purposes.
+I often do assessments for customers where I receive read-only access to their Azure tenant for audit or incident purposes.
 And you'd be surprised how often those tenants contain permanent Global Administrator users, hopefully with at least an insecure method of MFA enabled.
-One factor that shouldn't be forgotten aswel is the fact that these things often grow *organically*, which is my favourite way of describing how things get borked over time if there's nobody present to keep applying *risk pressure* on environment changes.
+One factor that shouldn't be forgotten as well is the fact that these things often grow *organically*, which is my favorite way of describing how things get borked over time if there's nobody present to keep applying *risk pressure* on system changes.

 But, [as we've written already](/blog/gone-phishing/), identity is still a booming risk factor and growing.
-Account compromise for one of those accounts is a very good threat vector for attackers to get foothold and ransom your tenant whilst exfiltrating data
+Account compromise for one of those accounts is a very good threat vector for attackers to get a foothold and ransom your tenant whilst exfiltrating data
-This sounds a far-from-by-bed show, but it's actually really simple if you use an authentication method that is not phishing-resistant, such as password/(T)OTP, etc... and just get phished after a quick LinkedIn search and email lookup.
+This sounds like a far-from-by-bed show, but it's actually really simple if you use an authentication method that is not phishing-resistant, such as password/(T)OTP, etc... and just get phished after a quick LinkedIn search and email lookup.
 (Which, ironically, is also how other people have been pestering my phone non-stop to sell their services.)
-But even when using state of the art authentication mechanisms such as PassKey/FIDO2, we've seen cases where attackers use more elaborate ways to just steal your session token *after* authenticating via malware.
+But even when using state-of-the-art authentication mechanisms such as PassKey/FIDO2, we've seen cases where attackers use more elaborate ways to just steal your session token *after* authenticating via malware.
 Luckily, Token Protection in Conditional Access is able to cryptographically bind user tokens to Entra-registered Windows systems but that's currently limited to a select amount of applications and I have yet to see this implemented in the wild.

-So, we're stuck in a situation where people are a likely to be targeted and their permissions But luckily, there's a way to survive.
+So, we're stuck in a situation where people are likely to be targeted and their permissions But luckily, there's a way to survive.

 Say hello to **JIT** via **PIM**.